Codeinwp/themeisle-companion/readme.txt

 5. Social Sharing Module

 == Changelog ==
+= 2.8.4 - 2019-05-23  =

+* minor adjustments to the dashboard UI
+* various updates to the Gutenberg blocks available
+* adds compatibility with WordPress 5.2

 = 2.8.3 - 2019-04-20  =

 * Fixed issue with constant not being checked in Otter